carp-lang/Carp/README.md

 <img src="https://github.com/carp-lang/Carp/blob/master/img/carp_logo_300_c.png" alt="Logo" align="right" />

 <i>WARNING!
 This is a research project and a lot of information here might become outdated and misleading without any explanation.
-Don't use it for anything important just yet!</i>
+Don't use it for anything important!</i>

-<i>Update: The compiler is being rewritten to be much faster and more stable, the code will be uploaded here when it works better than the current version.</i>

 Carp is a small programming language designed to work well for interactive and performance sensitive use cases like games, sound synthesis and visualizations.